thomasboyt/manygolf/readme.md

 ## credits

-* virtual buttons for mobile by Kenney: http://kenney.nl/assets/onscreen-controls
+* virtual buttons for mobile by Kenney: http://kenney.nl/assets/game-icons
+* emoticons by Austin Condiff: https://thenounproject.com/acondiff/collection/simplicicons/
+  * Excited by Austin Condiff from the Noun Project
+  * Disgusted by Austin Condiff from the Noun Project